Welcome

 RECENTLY PUBLISHED

-The Brexit debate in the UK remains confused and confusing.
-In this new Federal Trust video, our Director Brendan Donnelly and Chair John Stevens discuss the irony of both Rejoiners and Brexiters discussing the recent [...]
+In this new Federal Trust video, our Director Brendan Donnelly and our Chair John Stevens discuss the likely evolution of a Labour government’s approach towards the EU.
+They argue that political pragmatism and economic reality [...]

-The Brexit debate in the UK remains confused and confusing.
-In this new episode of the Federal Trust podcast, Brendan Donnelly and John Stevens discuss the irony of both Rejoiners and Brexiters discussing the recent [...]
+In this new episode of the Federal Trust podcast, Brendan Donnelly and John Stevens discuss the likely evolution of a Labour government’s approach towards the EU.
+They argue that political pragmatism and economic reality may [...]

 EVENT: A federal Canada and a federal Europe